 - HTML element - you can set custom HTML ID and class for specific element for further customization

-Also like Elementor, you can fine-tune how your content appears in different devices by clicking on the device icon beside a setting (which is only visible for settings that support it).
+Both Beaver Builder and Elementor allow you to fine-tune how your content appears in different devices by clicking on the device icon beside a setting (which is only visible for settings that support it).

 Here, you can find options for your separator.
 If you’re wondering what a separator looks like, see an example above - the red line under the heading in the picture above.